AshleyAyanda13/JobBoardSpringBoot/README.md

 The system includes RESTful APIs for user management, vacancy CRUD operations, and keyword-based search functionality.
 CV files can be uploaded, viewed, and deleted securely, and an admin user is seeded automatically on startup for immediate access.
 Vacancy management is fully implemented with role-specific permissions: recruiters and admins can create, update, and delete job listings, while job seekers can view and apply.
-The search module is built using Spring Data JPA Specifications, allowing users to filter vacancies by keyword, location, category, salary range, and posted date.
+The search module is built using Spring Data JPA Specifications, allowing users to filter vacancies by keyword and location.
 These filters are dynamically composed based on user input, enabling precise and flexible search capabilities across the platform.
-The backend is containerized using Docker, with PostgreSQL running in a separate container, and deployed to Render for live access.
+The backend is containerized using Docker and deployed to Render for live access.
+PostgreSQL is also provisioned via Render’s managed PostgreSQL service.
 CORS is configured to support integration with the Angular-based frontend.
 Future enhancements include integrating Apache OpenNLP for natural language processing.
 This will enable intelligent resume parsing, keyword extraction.